GIScience/openrouteservice/docs/getting-started.md

   * [Running WAR](run-instance/running-war.md) artifact
   * [Building from Source](run-instance/building-from-source.md)
   * [Configuration](run-instance/configuration/index.md) of openrouteservice instances
-* [Contributing](contributing/index.md) contains info about contributing to the openrouteservice, the OpenStreetMap and [translations](contributing/contributing-translations)
+* [Contributing](contributing/index.md) contains info about contributing to openrouteservice, the OpenStreetMap and [translations](contributing/contributing-translations)
-* [Technical details](technical-details/index.md) contains all sorts of explanation about the internal workings of the openrouteservice.
+* [Technical details](technical-details/index.md) contains all sorts of explanation about the internal workings of openrouteservice.
 * [FAQ](frequently-asked-questions) contains answers to frequently asked questions.

 For a more general overview, visit our website at [openrouteservice.org](https://openrouteservice.org).